handsontable/handsontable/examples/templates/vue/README.md

 ## Live preview

-You can preview this template on CodeSandbox  under the URL: https://githubbox.com/handsontable/code-snippets/tree/master/examples/templates/vue
+You can preview this template on CodeSandbox  under the URL: https://githubbox.com/handsontable/code-snippets/tree/master/{{ PATH TO THE EXAMPLE }}

 ## How to run this project

 ### Installation

 Call `npm install` to install all necessary dependencies.
-This command will first remove `node_modules` folder and install testing tools (`jasmine`, `jasmine-console-reporter`, `puppeteer` and `http-server`) from the root directory.

 ### Development